Dr. Meghan McMurtry

 Nauman, H., Genik, L.M., & McMurtry, C.M. (accepted).
 Child in pain?
 How did you decide?
 Respite workers’ responses to a vignette presenting a child with a developmental disability.
 Poster to be presented at the Canadian Pain Society Annual Scientific Meeting, Calgary, AB, Canada, May 2020. *Conference cancelled due to COVID-19.

-Kaytlin Constantin is currently a 4th year PhD Candidate in Clinical Child and Adolescent Psychology.
-Kaytlin’s graduate program of research aims to understand the physiological, cognitive-affective, and contextual factors that shape the way parents respond to their child’s acute pain, which she has studied in both laboratory and hospital settings.
+Kaytlin Constantin is currently completing her internship and successfully defended her PhD in July 2022.
+Kaytlin’s graduate program of research aimed to understand the physiological, cognitive-affective, and contextual factors that shape the way parents respond to their child’s acute pain, which she has studied in both laboratory and hospital settings.
 Additionally, Kaytlin is involved in other projects within the PPHC lab related to the assessment and treatment of needle fear, including co-developing and facilitating a virtual needle fear group for children and their caregivers.
 Kaytlin is grateful to have received funding from SSHRC, OGS, and Vanier CGS (CIHR) throughout her graduate studies.

 Kaytlin Constantin’s Selected Presentations: